finite-element/finite-element-course/doc/source/L5_convergence.rst

    \|u-v\|_V \leq \frac{M}{\gamma}\|u - I_hu\|_V.

-Hence, Céa's lemma reduces the problem of estimating the error in the numerical solution to estimating error in the interpolation.
+Hence, Céa's lemma reduces the problem of estimating the error in the numerical solution to estimating error in the interpolation of the exact solution.
 We have already examined this in the section on interpolation operators, but in the context of continuous functions.
 The problem is that we do not know that the solution `u` is continuous, only that it is in `H^k` for some `k`.

 We now quickly revisit the results of the interpolation section to extend them to `H^k` spaces.
 The proofs are mostly identical, so we just